Antiphrasis

 Antiphrasis is the rhetorical device of saying the opposite of what is actually meant in such a way that it is obvious what the true intention is.

 Some authors treat and use antiphrasis just as irony, euphemism or litotes.

+When the antiphrasal use is very common, the word can become an auto-antonym, having opposite meanings depending on context.

+For example, Spanish dichoso originally meant "fortunate, blissful" as in tierra dichosa, "fortunate land", but it acquired the ironic and colloquial meaning of "infortunate, bothersome" as in ¡Dichosas moscas!, "Damned flies!".

 Etymology

 Antiphrasis is a Greek word which means 'opposite words'.

 Antiphrasis as euphemism

 Some euphemisms are antiphrasis, such as "Eumenides" 'the gracious ones' to mean the Erinyes, deities of vengeance.